 Stop the service if it is currently running.

 Stop and restart the service, or start the service if it is not running.
-This action is not available for the dhcp service.
+This action is not available for the dhcp4 service.

 Reload the service configuration without restarting.
-This action is available for the dhcp and unbound services.
+This action is available for the dhcp4 and unbound services.